Operator spaces with the WEP, the OLLP and the Gurarii property: The OLLP

 \begin{dfn} We define the LLP for a $C^*$-algebra $A$ by the equality $A\otimes_{\min} {\mathscr{B}}=A\otimes_{\max} {\mathscr{B}}$, where ${\mathscr{B}}=B(\ell_2)$. \end{dfn} Kirchberg showed that this property is equivalent to a certain local lifting property (analogous to that of $L_1$ in Banach space theory), which has several equivalent forms, one of which as follows:

 \begin{pro} A $C^*$-algebra $A$ satisfies $A\otimes_{\min} {\mathscr{B}}=A\otimes_{\max} {\mathscr{B}}$ iff for any $*$-homomorphism $\pi: A \to C/\I$ into a quotient $C^*$-algebra, for any f.d. subspace $E \subset A$ and any $\vp>0$ the restriction $\pi_{|E}$ admits a lifting $v: E \to C$ with $\|v\|_{cb}\le (1+\vp)$. \end{pro} \begin{rem} Actually when $A$ has the LLP the preceding local lifting even holds with $\vp=0$.
 Moreover, the conclusion holds for any decomposable $\pi: A \to C/\I$ with dec-norm equal to $1$ (see \cite[Th.
-9.38]{P6}). \end{rem} \begin{rem} According to Kirchberg \cite{Kiuhf} a unital $C^*$-algebra $A$ has the lifting property (LP) if any unital $*$-homomorphism $\pi: A \to C/\I$ as above admits a (global) unital c.p. lifting.
-Then this lifting holds for any unital c.p. $\pi$.
-If $A$ is not unital, by definition $A$ has the LP if its unitization does.
-Kirchberg \cite{Kiuhf} proved that the (full) $C^*$-algebra of any free group $C^*(\F)$ has the LP.
-Clearly (see Proposition \ref{p3}) the LP implies the LLP. \end{rem}
+9.38]{P6}). \end{rem} \begin{rem} In Kirchberg's original definition in \cite{Kiuhf}, which is equivalent to the above one, a unital $A$ has the LLP if for any unital c.p. map $\pi: A \to C/\I$ into a quotient $C^*$-algebra, and any operator system $E \subset A$ there is a unital c.p. map $v: E \to C$ that lifts $ \pi_{|E} $. \\ Similarly, by his definition $A$ has the lifting property (LP) if any unital c.p. map $\pi: A \to C/\I$ admits a (``global") unital c.p. lifting.
+If $A$ is not unital, by definition $A$ has the LLP or the LP if its unitization does.
+Clearly the LP implies the LLP. \\ Kirchberg \cite{Kiuhf} proved that the (full) $C^*$-algebra of any countable free group $C^*(\F)$ has the LP (and a fortiori the LLP).
+Since any separable $C^*$-algebra $A$ is a quotient of $C^*(\F)$, i.e. we have $A=C^*(\F)/\I$ for some $\I$, the fact that $C^*(\F)$ has the LP (resp.
+LLP) in Kirchberg's sense implies that to check the LP (resp.
+LLP) for $A$ it suffices to check the liftability (resp. local liftability) of a single bijective $*$-homomorphism $\pi: A \to C^*(\F)/\I$.
+Indeed, the latter implies that the identity of $A$ factors (resp. locally factors) via unital c.p. maps through $C^*(\F)$, and hence inherits the LP (resp.
+LLP) from $C^*(\F)$. \end{rem}

 Let $X$ be an operator space, $C$ a $C^*$-algebra, ${\cl I}\subset C$ a (closed, self-adjoint, 2-sided) ideal in $A$, with quotient $C^*$-algebra $C/{\cl I}$.
 Consider a completely contractive map $\varphi\colon X\to C/{\cl I}$.
 We say that $\varphi$ locally lifts (or admits a local lifting) if for any finite dimensional (f.d. in short) subspace $E\subset X$, there exists a completely contractive map $\psi\colon E\to C$ such that $q\circ\psi =\varphi |_E$, where $q: C \to C/{\cl I}$ is the quotient map.
 The OLLP was defined by Ozawa in \cite{Ozllp}: \begin{dfn} An o.s. $X$ has the OLLP if any complete contraction $\varphi\colon X\to C/{\cl I}$ into an arbitrary quotient $C^*$-algebra locally lifts.
 We say $X$ has the OLP if one can take $E=X$ in the above situation. \end{dfn}